Hailot/lanesmash2022/README.md

 #### Reset Match
 Will Reset the Match.
-Will reset timer to default value the number off round
+Will reset timer to default value, the number off round, the score

 Will allow to change lane and teams